-- Truth: Feces is typically not present in the rectum, which is as far as the penis will go
+Truth: Poop is typically not present in the rectum, which is as far as the D will go

-- Truth: Enemas are meant for constipation, not prepping to bottom
+Truth: Store-bought enemas are meant for constipation, not for preparation prior to bottom

-However, there are a lot of common myths about the right way to prepare for anal sex, which may be causing you to do more work (and worrying) than you have to.
-That being said, let’s get to the bottom of some common myths about prepping for anal sex.
+However, there are a lot of common myths about the right way to prepare to bottom, which may be causing you to do more work (and worrying) than you have to.
+That being said, let’s get to the bottom of some common myths about preparing your bottom.

-Myth #1: Feces resides in the rectum and the anus, which is where the top will be inserting his penis.
+Myth #1: Poop sits in the rectum and the anus, which is where the top will be inserting his D.

-Myth #2: Preparation should take approximately 30 to 60 minutes because when I douche, it takes a while for the water to run clear.
+Myth #2: Preparation should take approximately 30 to 60 minutes because when I prepare, it takes a while for the water to run clear.

-Myth #3: The best way to clean is to use an over-the-counter enema.
+Myth #3: The best way to clean is to use a store-bought enema.

-Fact: These are not intended to be used on a regular basis and rather for the occasional bout of constipation, since the chemicals they contain can cause cells to become irritated, creating excess amounts of mucus and dryness in the area.
-Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD contraction and anal cancers.
+Fact: Over-the-counter enemas do help with the occasional bout of constipation.
+These are not intended to be used on a regular basis since the chemicals they contain can cause cells to become irritated, creating excess amounts of mucus and dryness in the area.
+Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD and HIV transmission and cancers in that area.